-IAM is an AWS service that allows humans and programs to access AWS services and infrastructure.
+IAM is an AWS service that allows humans and programs to securely access AWS services and infrastructure.

 IAM is not OS level user management tool.
 For OS level user management use LDAP or Active Directory Services.

 AWS is not application level user management tool.
-For application level user management such as the users that registered on your eCommerce website, use Application User Repositories or in case of Mobile apps, use AWS Cognito.
+For application level user management such as the users that registered on your eCommerce website, use Application User Repositories such as ASP.NET Identity Framework on windows or in case of Mobile apps, use AWS Cognito.

 IAM principal is an IAM entity (human or application) that can access AWS resources.
 Three types of principals: